pnnl/tesp/install/Linux/Ubuntu_build.rst

 - feature/1146 for GridLAB-D
 - develop for FNCS
 - fncs-v8.3.0 for EnergyPlus
+- develop for HELICS 2.0

 You may also need to upgrade the gcc and g++ compilers.
-This build procedure has been tested on a clean virtual machine with Ubuntu 16.04 LTS and gcc/g++ 5.4.0.
+This build procedure has been tested with Ubuntu 18.04 LTS and gcc/g++ 7.3.0.

 When you finish the build, try :ref:`RunExamples`.